 Serve Our Neighbors

-The Food Pantry has been in existence for almost 30 years, serving our neighbors on Capitol Hill and beyond through donations of non-perishable food items that are distributed in pre-packaged bags to those in need.
+The Food Pantry has been in existence for over 30 years, serving our neighbors on Capitol Hill and beyond through donations of non-perishable food items that are distributed in pre-packaged bags to those in need.
 Reformation runs an "emergency" food pantry, in that we provide a bag of food that contains items sufficient to sustain a family of four for two days as they make more permanent connections in striving toward food security.
 There are many ways to support this important ministry.
-Please contact Karen Carlson, the volunteer coordinator, to find out more.
+Please contact Karen Carlson, the volunteer coordinator, or Pastor Ben, the staff lead.

 Since 2013 Reformation has been part of the Washington Interfaith Network (WIN), a community organizing group that is very active in DC.
 Reformation has been involved in the housing crisis in the District, particularly focusing on the mistreatment of residents at DC General, the large family shelter.
 WIN is focused on holding government officials and contractors accountable for their treatment of our most vulnerable citizens.
 If you would like to get involved in this area of ministry, please contact Pastor Mike.